cernydgit/Giacom/readme.md

 ## Project Structure

-* The project is divided into four main traditional namespaces following clean architecture principles: Domain, Application, WebAPI, and Infrastructure.
+* The project is divided into four main traditional namespaces following clean architecture principles: Domain, Application, API, and Infrastructure.
 All layers remain in a one project, with dependencies only pointing inward.
 Splitting into separate projects per layer seems to me like overkill in this simple case.&#x20;

 * **Domain**: Defines the [CallDetail](Giacom.Cdr.Api/Domain/Entities/CallDetail.cs) entity.